 - If you practice CBT or DBT, try tapping into some of your distress coping tools, and try to mindfully redirect your behavior or attention.

 Here’s an introductory overview of some things you can do to help reduce anxiety in the long term.

 Get regular exercise

-Research shows that this amount of exercise can help ease mental health conditions such as anxiety and depression.
+A 2019 study found that this amount of exercise can reduce symptoms of anxiety and depression.

-Being mindful means stepping back, tuning out the inconsequential, and paying attention to what’s happening in the moment.
+Being mindful means stepping back, tuning out the unimportant, and paying attention to what’s happening in the moment.
 Mindfulness involves tuning into your surroundings and what’s going on inside you.

-Meditation can take some practice.
-Try downloading a meditation app or taking a meditation class to help you learn.
-It’ll also come in handy when you need help in moments of stress.
+Consider downloading a meditation app or taking a meditation class to help you learn.
+The techniques you learn in meditation can come in handy when coping with a stressful situation.

 Get plenty of sleep

 Getting enough restful sleep is essential to your overall health and well-being.
 For adults, 7 to 8 hours of sleep a night is ideal.